 - Tissues requested by the Burke for a particular research project

-- Equivalent use of other museum collections
+- Equivalent services provided by other museum collections

 For example, in cases of requests by curators at other institutions that also loan tissues routinely, the fee may be waived.
 In addition, the Burke reserves the right to determine whether an exchange is desirable and of comparable value.
 Exchanges of tissues or blood without vouchers are generally discouraged.
 When unusually large numbers of tissues are requested, collaboration or co-authorship may be appropriate; this must be negotiated on a case-by-case basis.